+Orbanes was in college and had started his own game company on an idealistic whim in his senior year.
 He envisioned an offer of a buyout, a new car and other luxuries, he says.
-But, "a lot of the compensation I was promised was in the form of future royalties, rather than compensation upfront.
-And I wanted to spend money I didn't have."
+“A lot of the compensation I was promised was in the form of future royalties, rather than compensation upfront.
+And I wanted to spend money I didn’t have.”

 Orbanes quickly realized his father was onto something.